1-noob/RageBait/README.md

-# An app for ragebaiting people during conversations
+# An app for making funny sounds during conversations

 ## App Preview